 As part of Human Support’s mission, we aim to bring hope and stability to all persons regardless of background or experience.
 It is the policy of Human Supports of Idaho, Inc. to provide essential behavioral health services regardless of the participant’s ability to pay.

-For participants who are uninsured or underinsured, we can provide pro bono or sliding scale fee services.
-Human Supports of Idaho, Inc. will base program eligibility on a person’s ability to pay and will not discriminate on the basis of age, gender, race, sexual orientation, creed, religion, disability, or national origin.
+For participants who are uninsured or underinsured, we can provide discounted or sliding scale fee services.
+Human Supports of Idaho, Inc. will base program eligibility on family size and household income and will not discriminate on the basis of age, gender, gender identity, race, sexual orientation, creed, religion, disability, or national origin.

 Crisis Number 208-861-0781